Miguel Vargas Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the fifth-best in MLB.
+- The Astros pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Astros have a 3.50 team ERA that ranks first across all MLB pitching staffs.
+- The Astros have the first-ranked team ERA across all league pitching staffs (3.56).

-- Astros pitchers combine to surrender 79 home runs (one per game), the ninth-fewest in baseball.
+- The Astros rank 12th in baseball in home runs given up (82 total, 1.1 per game).

-- The Astros are sending Blanco (1-0) to make his fourth start of the season.
-He is 1-0 with a 4.66 ERA and 31 strikeouts through 29 2/3 innings pitched.
+- The Astros will send Brown (6-4) to the mound to make his 15th start of the season.
+He is 6-4 with a 3.89 ERA and 90 strikeouts through 81 2/3 innings pitched.

-- In his last time out on Sunday against the Cincinnati Reds, the right-hander tossed 5 2/3 innings, giving up five earned runs while surrendering seven hits.
+- His last time out was on Tuesday against the New York Mets, when the right-hander tossed 5 2/3 innings, surrendering six earned runs while allowing seven hits.

-- The 29-year-old has amassed a 4.66 ERA and 9.6 strikeouts per nine innings in 12 games this season, while giving up a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.